cmgoold/abayestest/README.md

 are referred to as `sigma`.

-The parameters suffixed with `_star` are unconstrained parameters, which ABayes uses for estimation under-the-hood.
+The parameters suffixed with `_star` are unconstrained parameters, which ABayestest uses for estimation under-the-hood.
 More details about the parameter transformations and likelihood parameterisations are given below, but for the normal distribution, `mu = mu_star` and `sigma_star = log(sigma)`.